 Coronavirus in Maldives: cases

-In May there was a rebound in cases, so more control measures were applied.
-The contagion curve is already normalized and there has been a slow but continuous decline in cases for several months.
+In the beginning of 2022 there was a high rebound in cases due to new variations, much more contagious but less dangerous.
+The contagion curve is already normalized and there has been a slow but continuous decline in cases for several weeks.

 Here we have the official website of the Ministry of Health where they explain the cases: https://covid19.health.gov.mv/